Proletarian nation: Use of the concept

 The concept was occasionally used by Benito Mussolini from before World War II until his death.
 The term indicated not only the difference between fascism and capitalism, but also between communism and fascism.

 In one of his last interviews before his death in 1945, Mussolini told journalist Ivanoe Fossani that "we are proletarian nations that rise up against the plutocrats" and that "I am more convinced than ever that the world can not get out of the dilemma: either Rome or Moscow."

 The term "proletarian nation" was also used in Germany in the 1920s by the Strasserite wing of the Nazi Party, who were critical of Adolf Hitler's leadership and sought to give their party a greater appeal to German workers.
 Gregor Strasser and his brother Otto Strasser, together with associates including Joseph Goebbels, responded to socialists with an appeal for proletarian nationalism.
 They argued that there should not be a "call of the proletarian class but of proletarian nations."
 Regarding Germany as having been humiliated, betrayed and plundered after World War I, the Strasser faction saw the "world as divided into oppressing and oppressed people" and supported the idea of an alliance between Germany and other oppressed nations, which Hitler branded "political nonsense".
 Much later, Nazi official and head of the German Labour Front Robert Ley described Germany as a proletarian nation in 1940.

+Ikki Kita referred to Japan as "a proletariat in international terms" to describe how Japan had had a difficult time securing colonies after the Meiji Restoration since other nations such as the Britain and Russia had already established their ownership of vast territories with natural resources across the world.
+Since this carving up of territory had left Japan with relatively little ability to expand without provoking a war, Kita concluded that Japan had a right to wage such a war in order to re-divide the world's colonies.

 Use in Maoism

-A similar term was also used in China.
-Li Dazhao, one of the founders of the Chinese Communist Party, identified China as a whole as a proletarian nation and the white races as the world ruling class.
+A similar term was also used in China and broader Marxist discourse.
+Theorists such as Li Dazhao, one of the founders of the Chinese Communist Party, conceptualized nations like China as a whole as a "proletarian nation" or "proletarian country" in contrast to "plutocratic nations," viewing the white races as the world ruling class.
 Later Maoist movements, such as the Maoist Internationalist Movement, have also used the term to refer to oppressed nations of the Third World in contrast to bourgeois (First World) nations.
 In the 1970s, the Maoist Revolutionary Communist Party, USA used the term "dispersed proletarian nation of a new type" to refer exclusively to African-Americans as a nation of mostly wage laborers and industrial workers (with no significant black bourgeoisie or peasantry as in other nations), dispersed across the territory of the United States.